EERL-EPFL/spice-ui/README.md

 Once a sample (or experiment associated with the sample) is created and linked to a location.
 Their records are available from the location details page.

-The map is generated by using the geogrphic coordinates of all samples associated with the location, and drawing the convex hull around them.
+The map is generated by using the geographic coordinates of all samples associated with the location, and drawing the convex hull around them.

 ![Location details](./docs/screenshots/locations-show.png)